DuckyCrayfish/hourglass/README.md

 any sleep voting system or player threshold, as any number of players can have an impact on the duration of the night.

-While sleeping, Hourglass has the ability to **speed up the growth of crops, trees, and grass** by modifying the game's [random tick](https://minecraft.fandom.com/wiki/Tick#Random_tick) speed.
-This feature is disabled by default but can be enabled by changing the `randomTickEffect` config option.

 Hourglass allows for **customization of the day-night cycle duration**, and can control day and night speed independently.
 Rather than the vanilla duration of 20 minutes, you can slow down time to make a day in Minecraft last as long as a day in real life, or speed up the passage of nights for a more forgiving experience.

+Hourglass also provides a number of **time effects** that may speed up the progression of various elements in Minecraft to match the current speed of time.
+Some examples include crop growth, grass growth, weather, potion effects, furnaces, hoppers, etc. Most of these time effects are disabled by default but can be enabled by setting their associated [config options](#configuration).

 ## Compatibility